NCERT Solutions Class 12 Sociology Change and Development in Industrial Society

-NCERT Solutions Class 12 Sociology Change and Development in Industrial Society with answers available in Pdf for free download.
-The NCERT Solutions for Class 12 Sociology with answers have been prepared as per the latest syllabus, NCERT books and examination pattern suggested in Standard 12 by CBSE, NCERT and KVS.
-Solutions to questions given in NCERT book for Class 12 Sociology are an important part of exams for Grade 12 Sociology and if practiced properly can help you to get higher marks.
-Refer to more Chapter-wise Solutions for NCERT Class 12 Sociology and also download more latest study material for all subjects
+NCERT Solutions Class 12 Sociology Chapter 5 Change and Development in Industrial Society have been provided below and is also available in Pdf for free download.
+The NCERT solutions for Class 12 Sociology have been prepared as per the latest syllabus, NCERT books and examination pattern suggested in Class 12 by CBSE, NCERT and KVS.
+Questions given in NCERT book for Class 12 Sociology are an important part of exams for Class 12 Sociology and if answered properly can help you to get higher marks.
+Refer to more Chapter-wise answers for NCERT Class 12 Sociology and also download more latest study material for all subjects.
+Chapter 5 Change and Development in Industrial Society is an important topic in Class 12, please refer to answers provided below to help you score better in exams

-Change and Development in Industrial Society Class 12 NCERT Solutions
+Chapter 5 Change and Development in Industrial Society Class 12 Sociology NCERT Solutions

-Class 12 Sociology students should refer to the following NCERT questions with answers for Change and Development in Industrial Society in standard 12.
-These NCERT Solutions with answers for Grade 12 Sociology will come in exams and help you to score good marks
+Class 12 Sociology students should refer to the following NCERT questions with answers for Chapter 5 Change and Development in Industrial Society in Class 12.
+These NCERT Solutions with answers for Class 12 Sociology will come in exams and help you to score good marks

-Change and Development in Industrial Society NCERT Solutions Class 12
+Chapter 5 Change and Development in Industrial Society NCERT Solutions Class 12 Sociology

 Answer.
 1. Since 1990’s, the government has followed policy of liberalization.
 Private companies, especially foreign firms encouraged investment in sector which was earlier reserved for the government.